hosch3n/msmap/README.md

 WsFilter does not currently support automatic compilation.
 If an encryption encoder is used, the password needs to be the same as the path (eg `/passwd`)

+`pip3 install pyperclip` to support automatic copying to clipboard.

 ## Example

 <details>